Thomasjc01/FTC-Control-for-PX4-Iris-drone/README.md

 ## Video Demonstration

-To see the firmware modifications in action, including the simulation of motor failure and the enhanced control algorithms, check out the video demonstration provided in the videos folder.
+To see the firmware modifications in action, including the simulation of motor failure and the enhanced control algorithms, check out the video demonstration provided [here](https://drive.google.com/drive/folders/1icqGDsD8RpMCed0sepqf204edmQgCSzS?usp=sharing).

 ---